-In 2022 we are planning to run a number of training courses:
+In 2023 we are planning to run a number of training courses:

 - Introduction to the HILDA Survey.
-This is a 2-hour online workshop aims to give participants an overview of the HILDA Survey, the datasets and documentation. - Getting Started: Analysing HILDA with Stata.
+This 2.5-hour online workshop aims to give participants an overview of the HILDA Survey, the datasets and documentation.
+This workshop will be held on the following dates via Teams: 14 March, 23 March, 16 May, 15 August, 24 August, and 17 October 2023.
+If you are unable to attend this workshop, this journal article provides a similar overview: 'How to find your way around the HILDA Survey data' (Watson, 2021). - Getting Started: Analysing HILDA with Stata.
 This 3-day hands-on training course is designed for people interested in using the HILDA Survey data but are still finding their feet.
-There will be a half-day Introduction to Stata just prior to the course for those who have not used Stata before. - Introduction to Panel Data Analysis Techniques.
+There will be a half-day Introduction to Stata just prior to the course for those who have not used Stata before.
+This course will be on 15-17 February 2023, with the Introduction to Stata on the afternoon of 14 February 2023. - Introduction to Panel Data Analysis Techniques.
 This 4-day hands-on course covers longitudinal descriptive statistics, regression analysis, panel data regression techniques and instrumental variables.
+This course will be on 20-23 February 2023.

-We hope to run the online workshop in March and August and the two hands-on courses in Melbourne in June.
-Details of these training opportunities will be circulated to the HILDA email list and to users who have been approved through the ADA.
-The details will also be found on the HILDA website.
+For more details of each course, and to register, please visit the Training and Workshops page.
+Details of these training opportunities will also be circulated to the HILDA email list and to users who have been approved through the ADA.